Lady in Satin: Content

-When Holiday signed her contract for Columbia, the label looked at it as a new beginning, for this was her return to the label after sixteen years.
-During Holiday's time with Norman Granz's label, she revisited old material she had previously recorded and songs that were well known in her repertoire, such as "My Man", "Lover, Come Back to Me", "I Cover the Waterfront", "Them There Eyes" and "I Only Have Eyes for You".
+When Holiday signed her contract for Columbia, the label looked at it as a new beginning as this was her return to the label after sixteen years.
+During Holiday's time with Norman Granz's label, she revisited old material she had previously recorded and songs that were well known in her repertoire, such as "My Man", "Lover, Come Back to Me", "I Cover the Waterfront", "Them There Eyes", and "I Only Have Eyes for You".
 Columbia wanted Holiday to do an album of songs she had never recorded before, so the material for Lady in Satin derived from the usual sources for Holiday in her three-decade career, that of the Great American Songbook of classic pop.
 Also, unlike the bulk of Holiday's recordings with Norman Granz and her early years at Columbia in the 1930s and early 1940s, rather than in the setting of a jazz combo Holiday returns to the backdrop of full orchestral arrangements as done during her Decca years eight years earlier.
 She wanted the album to be in the same contemporary vein of Frank Sinatra or Ella Fitzgerald on her Song Books series.

 Ray Ellis made his arrangements of the songs to match Holiday's voice.
 By the mid- to late-1950s, Holiday's voice had changed drastically due to years of alcohol and drug abuse, altering its texture and giving it a fragile, raspy sound.
 Despite her voice's condition, its distinctive edge had not been lost, and the style of phrasing that had made her a popular jazz singer remained at her command.
 Ray Ellis said of Holiday's voice:

 I heard her voice [and] I dug it.
-I was in love with that voice and I was picturing a very evil, sensuous, sultry, very evil...probably one of the most evil voices I've heard in my life...Evil is earthy to me.
+I was in love with that voice and I was picturing a very evil, sensuous, sultry, very evil ... probably one of the most evil voices I've heard in my life ...
+Evil is earthy to me.
 When you say someone is evil, it means very, very bad.
 I don't mean bad.

-Ellis used a 40-piece orchestra, complete with horns, strings, reeds and even a three-piece choir.
+Ellis used a 40-piece orchestra, complete with horns, strings, reeds, and even a three-piece choir.
 It would turn out to be Holiday's most expensive music production.
-Soloists on the album included Mel Davis, Urbie Green and the bebop trombone pioneer J. J. Johnson.
+Soloists on the album included Mel Davis, Urbie Green, and the bebop trombone pioneer J. J. Johnson.